- LINEAR FINITE ELEMENT ANALYSIS

 - Elements

-- T3 Elements in Torsion
+- T3 Element in Torsion

-- Python (note)
+- Python (download)

 - Thin-walled Cross-section Analysis (Screenshots)